-Studies among these groups are usually based only on numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into their home country
+Studies among these groups are usually based only on recorded numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into thei traveller's home country

-These infections are more common in all travellers, including 'VFR's, who did not consider or think it necessary to seek advice on prevention, or consider prophylaxis, before departure.
+These infections most common in travellers, including 'VFR's, who did not consider or think it necessary to seek advice on how to prevent these infections before departure.

 1) Those from eastern European countries returning for home visits